Refractive Lens Exchange

 Everyone loses the ability to focus for reading, known as presbyopia, becoming apparent after the age of 40-45 for most people.
 Presbyopia is a normal part of ageing, where your eye’s natural lens loses its flexibility and your ability to focus for close vision declines.
 It can appear to come on quite quickly, over a few weeks or months.
 Lens replacement surgery is most often performed to correct this age-related loss of near vision.

-Suitability for lens exchange surgery
+Suitability for clear lens exchange surgery

 Patients who are best suited for lens replacement surgery include: